 As discussed elsewhere, flood impacts in the New Providence Borough are not significant compared to other jurisdictions in Union County.
 Usually these impacts are limited to flooding of structures (especially basements) and roads.
 There is no significant history of flood damage to critical facilities or populations in the jurisdiction.
 As expected, the most frequent and serious damages appear to be related to structures that are well within the boundaries of the floodplain, i.e. close to the stream or river center line, particularly along the Passaic River.
-As shown in Figure X-X, this community has numerous NFIP repetitive loss properties, distributed across most areas of floodplain.
 A basic review of NFIP claims for New Providence Borough shows a wide range of claims dates, with some concentrations related to the remnants of Hurricane Floyd in 1999, and Irene in 2011.
 The main County HMP includes more information about events that have impacted this area.